Camponotus flavomarginatus major worker — robust thorax and large heads carpenter ant found around the world, live colony at ANTonTOP

 Why this species

-In 2010 Camponotus floridanus became one of the first two ant species ever to have its genome sequenced, and it is now a model organism for the genetics of caste and behaviour.
-For keepers the appeal is immediate – a reddish-orange head and legs against a jet-black gaster, big polymorphic workers up to 13 mm, and a colony that pushes past 8,000 workers in two to three years.
-The fully claustral queen founds without help and no winter cooling is needed, so the colony stays active year-round.
+In 2010 this became one of the first two ant species ever to have its genome sequenced, and it is now a model organism for the genetics of caste and behaviour, so you are keeping a piece of research history.
+The reddish-orange head and legs against a jet-black gaster make it a looker, and growth is quick: a young colony fills out fast and the arena gets busy in a single season.
+The queen founds entirely on her own and no winter cooling is needed, so it stays productive year-round and rewards a beginner with visible progress.

 Feeding